Hadokane/CI_PP1_Oversights/README.md

 A modern, minimalistic design was selected for the website.
 Utilising black, white and grey for all background colours.

 Black and White are timeless choices.
-They will never be out-of-style and provide ideal contrast between elements, avoiding contrast issues, and reducing overwhelming clutter and visual noise.
+They will never be out-of-style and provide optimal contrast between elements, avoiding contrast issues, and reducing overwhelming clutter and visual noise.

-Grey is utilised for the navigation menu and footer to help them stand out from other sections.
+Grey (transparent black) is utilised for the navigation menu and footer to help them stand out further from other sections.

 ![Colour Pallet](docs/screenshots/colour_choices.png)